guyanada/guyanada/src/content/pages/pantry.md

 ---
-title: "Introduction"
+title: "Pantry"
 description: "this is meta description"
 draft: false
 ---

-#### RThis is a work in progree.
+#### This is a work in progree.
 Content is pending

-A histiry of guyana cusiine, BC West coast cusine, and more will go here
+Here I will provide a pantry list of must have items